Great Brington

 Great Brington is a village in Northamptonshire, England, in the civil parish of Brington, which at the 2011 Census had a population of about 200.
-St Mary the Virgin's church is the parish church.
+St Mary the Virgin church is the parish church.

-The villages name means 'Farm/settlement connected with Bryni'.
+The village's name means 'Farm/settlement connected with Bryni'.

 In 1508, John Spencer from Wormleighton in Warwickshire purchased the estate of Althorp outside Great Brington with its moated house and several hundred acres of farmland.
 He had grazed sheep here from the 1480s.
 In 1508, impressed by the quality of the land, he eventually bought it and rebuilt the house.
-In 1511 he made further purchases to acquire much of the surrounding countryside, including the villages of Little Brington and Great Brington as well their parish church of St Mary the Virgin, from Thomas Grey, 2nd Marquess of Dorset.
+In 1511 he made further purchases to acquire much of the surrounding countryside, including the villages of Little Brington and Great Brington as well as their parish church of St Mary the Virgin, from Thomas Grey, 2nd Marquess of Dorset.